 Does a particular type of book require a particular type of place?

-I wondered this on a cold blustery Sunday afternoon when I decided to pick up Whole Notes after it sat abandoned for too long at my bedside.
+I wondered this on a cold blustery Sunday afternoon when I decided to pick up Ed Ayres’ book, Whole Notes: Life Lessons Though Music, after it sat abandoned for too long at my bedside.

 The loungeroom is too cold in winter.
 I’m not going to heat the room for a few random moments.

-I settle in and find my place within the pages.
-The chair is comfortable, but the surroundings are not.
-The bed is not made, and there are clothes slung over the ironing board.
-I read anyway, but feel the experience is less than what it could be.
+I settle into my outdoor/indoor furniture and find my place within the pages.
+The chair is comfortable, more comfortable than the surroundings.
+The bed is not made.
+There are clothes slung over the ironing board.
+Everything feels askew; an antithesis of whole … of sorts?

-Usually, I’m curled up in bed, limited periphery, reading before slumber.
+Usually, I’m curled up in bed, with limited periphery, reading before slumber.

-According to Ed, my musical education stalled because I had no curiosity about music.
+Apparently, according to Ed, my musical education stalled because I have no curiosity about music.